maninder-singh/comment-feature-api/README.md

 3. Change the database dependency in grails-app/conf/BuildConfig.groovy file at line number 51.
 4. run export-comment-feature.sql in the database to create database schema.
 5. Use api-operation-list.md file for relevant api operation's.
+6. Open a terminal.Go to root directory of comment-feature-api project.
+7. `grails run-app`